AmitPratap175/ControlSystems/README.md

 # ControlSystems
+This repository is a collection of Python scripts and projects related to control systems.
+From basic simulations to more advanced implementations, I use this space to explore, develop, and refine control algorithms.

+🔹 Topics Covered:

+    Classical and modern control techniques
+    PID controllers, adaptive control, and state-space methods Drone and robotic system control
+    Simulations with Python & relevant libraries

-Control Systems with Python  A collection of Python scripts for control systems, including PID, adaptive control, state-space methods, and simulations.
-I update this repo casually with new experiments and projects related to drone, robotic, and system control.
-Feel free to explore or contribute!
+I update this repo casually—whenever I build something interesting or experiment with new approaches.
+Feel free to explore, contribute, or just follow along!